Are you ready to discover your college program?

 Admission Requirements for a Ph.D. in Data Science

-The admission requirements for an online Ph.D. in data science program vary from school to school.
-However, most schools have common expectations regarding previous education and experience.
+The admission requirements for an online Ph.D. in data science program vary.
+However, most schools have common education and experience requirements.
 In general, prospective students should hold at least a bachelor's degree, and some schools expect applicants to hold a master's degree.

-While a major in computer science, math, or business analytics may increase an applicant's chances of acceptance, most schools do not list a specific major as a requirement.
-Some universities do, however, expect students to have completed courses in linear algebra, multivariate calculus, computer programming, and statistics or probability theory.
+While a major in computer science or math may increase an applicant's chances of acceptance, most schools do not list a specific major as a requirement.
+However, some universities expect students to have completed courses in linear algebra, multivariate calculus, computer programming, and statistics or probability theory.

-Typically, applicants need a minimum overall GPA in all previous coursework, often 3.5 on a 4.0 scale.
-Schools may also require a minimum GRE score, usually in the 70th percentile, as a prerequisite for acceptance into the program.
+Typically, applicants need a minimum overall GPA, often 3.0-3.5 on a 4.0 scale.
+Schools may also require a minimum GRE score, usually in the 70th percentile, as a prerequisite.

 What Can I Do With a Ph.D. in Data Science?

-After completing an online doctoral degree program in data science, graduates can work as data scientists, business analysts, information science researchers, or college professors.
-Some people may also wish to gain certification in a new data research language, which can open additional career opportunities.
+After completing an online doctoral degree in data science, graduates can work as data scientists, business analysts, information science researchers, or college professors.
+Some people may also wish to get certification in a new data research language, which can open additional career opportunities.

 Career and Salary Outlook for Data Science Graduates

 An online Ph.D. in data science can lead to careers in analytics, business leadership, and machine learning.
-The Bureau of Labor Statistics projects the demand for computer and information technology professionals to grow by 12% between 2018-2028.
-Many computer science careers pay lucrative salaries and offer opportunities to advance with more education.
+The BLS projects that computer and research scientist jobs will grow 22% between 2020-2030.
+These professionals earned a median annual salary of $126,830 in 2020, much higher than the $41,950 for all workers.
+Many computer science careers pay high salaries and offer advancement opportunities.

 Some of the highest-paying careers in the field include database administrator, software developer, information security analyst, computer and information research scientist, and computer network architect.
-Graduates can also work in high-paying jobs in data science.
-Data scientists who work for federal agencies in Washington, D.C., or in technology firms in Silicon Valley or New York City do particularly well.
+Computer and information research scientists can work for federal agencies, tech firms, research and development, and schools.
+According to the BLS, California, Virginia, and Washington employ the most professionals in this field.

 |JOB TITLE||ENTRY LEVEL (0-12 MONTHS)||EARLY CAREER (1-4 YEARS)||MID-CAREER (5-9 YEARS)||EXPERIENCED (10-19 YEARS)|